svn2github/ndddsample/readme.txt

 ============
 = Building =
 ============
 In order to build the source, run the build.bat file.
 You'll find the built assemblies in subfolders of /build directory.

 ===========
 = Running =
 ===========
+In order to run application first build the source.
+See the building section.

 - NDDDSample -
 	1. Setup NDDDSample by running setup_NDDDSample.bat